PhyloSDF: Phylogenetically-Conditioned Neural Generation of 3D Skull Morphology via Residual Flow Matching: Related Work

 Incorporating phylogenetic information into machine learning has been explored in several related contexts.
 Phylogenetic signal has been used as a feature for trait prediction~\cite{bartoszek2018phylogenetic} and species classification~\cite{webb2002phylogenies}.
 Pagel's $\lambda$~\cite{pagel1999inferring} and related statistics quantify the degree to which trait covariance matches the expectation from a known phylogeny, but these methods operate on scalar or low-dimensional trait vectors rather than on neural latent representations.
 To our knowledge, no prior work has used phylogenetic patristic distances as a regularizer on the geometry of a neural shape representation, nor has any previous method proposed a quantitative metric, analogous to our Latent Phylogenetic Consistency score, for measuring evolutionary coherence in a learned latent space.

 The preceding survey reveals a consistent gap: no existing method jointly addresses extreme data scarcity, phylogenetic structure, and full 3D morphological generation.
 Methods from geometric morphometrics lack generative capacity; 3D generative models assume large datasets and ignore evolutionary relationships; and phylogenetic comparative methods operate on low-dimensional trait vectors rather than neural shape representations.
-Section~\ref{sec:method} introduces PhyloSDF, which addresses all three challenges simultaneously through a phylogenetically-regularized auto-decoder, a residual flow matching architecture designed for the $N \sim 100$ regime, and a biologically-informed evaluation framework.
+Our proposed PhyloSDF method addresses all three challenges simultaneously through a phylogenetically-regularized auto-decoder, a residual flow matching architecture designed for the $N \sim 100$ regime, and a biologically-informed evaluation framework.